Is Homeowners Insurance Included in a Mortgage?

 Is Home Insurance Included in Mortgage: Bottom Line

 Your lender sets up the escrow account to collect funds for property taxes and insurance, then pays these bills when they're due.
-Understanding how escrow manages your insurance payments helps you navigate your financial responsibilities.
+Knowing how escrow manages your insurance payments helps you navigate your financial responsibilities.

 Compare Home Insurance Rates